Ghana skipper Gyan wary of vengeful Americans

 With Germany and Portugal completing Group G, Ghana are considered to have a slim chance of getting out of the group.
 That suits Gyan just fine.

-"We know that's what everyone thinks about Ghana, that the other teams are favourites, which is statistically right," he said.
+"We know that's what everyone thinks about Ghana, that the other teams are favorites, which is statistically right," he said.

 "But so far we've seen a lot of surprises in the tournament and we enjoy being underdogs.
 We need to make sure we be ourselves and do the right thing."